kelbert2/JavaNuggets/JavaScript.md

 * tagName - uppercased in HTML mode.
 * textContent - only text, no <tags> - just extracts their inner text and returns them in one line.
 Can write to this and will display the literal string, not HTML.
 * hidden - true if in CSS or style: `display: none`
+* tabindex - if assigned, deviates from the default focusable order

 With all attributes, even the non-standard ones that will not create corresponding properties:
 * elem.attributes: a collection of objects that belong to a built-in Attr class, with name and value properties.